-One piece or two?
+One-piece or two?

 Sounds like a bathing suit, but there are practical as well as stylistic reasons.
 A one-piece toilet takes up less space, is faster to install, and easier to clean since there is no seam to trap grime.
 However, all other features being the same, a two-piece is cheaper, plus its tank can be removed if you need to replace it or repair a pipe, whereas damage to a one-piece can mean the entire toilet would have to be replaced.

-You can find wall models with the tank concealed in the wall from Toto, which speeds maintenance since you don’t have to clean around the base.
+You can find wall models with the tank concealed in the wall which speeds maintenance since you don’t have to clean around the base.
 However, access for repair is more complicated since the tank is not exposed.

 As with appliances, you won’t find all styles in all colors, but you will find a nice range to choose from—including the hue of the moment, gray—if you want to go beyond white.
 A color will cost more, however, since whatever you choose won’t be manufactured in the same quantities as white or even black.
-And since white remains the most popular color for baths, you’ll enjoy plenty of options there, from cool to warm to ivory to bisque, to match your décor.
+And since white remains the most popular color for baths, you’ll enjoy plenty of options there, from cool to warm to ivory to bisque, to match your decor.